Remuneration

 Remuneration of the President and CEO

-EUR 1,000Fixed annual salary + fringe benefitsShort-term bonus*Long-term incentive**Other feesTotal
+EUR 1,000Fixed annual salary + fringe benefitsShort-term bonus**Long-term incentiveOther feesTotal

-Tiina Alahuhta-Kasko3781155521,045
+Tiina Alahuhta-Kasko45550504**

 Remuneration of other management

-In 2022, the remuneration of other members of the Management Group (excluding the President and CEO) totaled EUR 1,788 thousand (2021: 1,606).
-In addition, the other members received EUR 1,621 thousands on the basis of the share-based long-term incentive system (2021: 1,550).
+In 2024, the remuneration of other members of the Management Group (excluding the President and CEO) totaled EUR 2,405 thousand (2023: 2,294).
+In 2024, the other members did not receive remuneration on the basis of the share-based long-term incentive system.
+The next potential reward is estimated to be paid in early autumn 2025.

 Long-term incentive systems